microsoft/teams-ai/getting-started/CONCEPTS/ASSISTANTS-PLANNER.md

 The Assistants Planner connects your Assistant to the Teams AI library which allows you to deploy it as a chat bot in Microsoft Teams.

+## When would you use the Assistants Planner?
+If you want to connect an OpenAI/Azure OpenAI Assistant to Microsoft Teams.

 ## Samples

 The best way to try the Assistants Planner is to setup and run one of the samples: